cagla-su/Linux-Gaming-Guide/Game Specific Guides/Metin2-Installation-And-Optimization-Guide.md

 ## Installing Metin2
 - After logging in and downloading the game, the installer will be stuck at a certain value like `97%`.
 In this case, all you have to do is stop Gameforge Client from Lutris.
 When you launch the client again, you are going to see that the game is installed successfully.
 - Once you launch the game and exit, you will see that your game account is stuck at `in-game` sign.
 You can ignore it as Gameforge Client allows you to run another section from the same game account.
-- If the client doesn't respond properly:
+- If the client does not respond properly:
-    - Download Gameforge Client setup file from the [website](https://gameforge.com/en-US/download) and move the file to `~/Games/gameforge-client/drive_c/`
+    - Download Gameforge Client setup file from the [website](https://gameforge.com/en-US/download) and move it to `~/Games/gameforge-client/drive_c/`
     - You will be asked if you want to replace files.
 You should let your file manager replace the file.
-    - When you launch the client, you will see that the responsiveness issue doesn't exist anymore.
+    - When you launch the client, you will see that the responsiveness issue does not exist anymore.
 ## Optimize Metin2
 - **Step 1:** You might prefer using **wine-ge** build that is preinstalled with the client.
 However, if you want to get better performance specifically on Metin2, I suggest you install the **latest stable custom WINE build** [from the link](https://github.com/Kron4ek/Wine-Builds/releases) and extract the folder to `~/.local/share/lutris/runners/wine/`.
-Files that have **staging-tkg-ntsync-amd64-wow64** in their names are the ones that grant the highest performance.
+The file that has **staging-tkg-ntsync-amd64-wow64** in its name is the one that grants the highest performance.
     - If you are using Lutris from Flatpak, the location is `~/.var/app/net.lutris.Lutris/runners/wine`.
 - **Step 2:** Open your file manager and follow the directory:
 `~/Games/gameforge-client/drive_c/Program Files/metin2/en-GB/bgm`